 Here are our top 10 tips for increasing tug drive of your dog, whatever his or her age:

-- For dogs that are disinterested in tugging, try a tug toy incorporating food (see below for more info).
-For example, the photo above shows a puppy tugging on a loose mesh material so a taste of the delectable food squeezes through.
-Place juicy food inside (e.g. liver pate) and close it.
+- For dogs that are initially disinterested in tugging, try a tug toy incorporating food (see below for more info).
+For example, the photo above shows a puppy tugging on a loose mesh material with delectable food squeezing out.
+Place moist, juicy, smelly food inside (e.g. liver pate).
 Drag it on the floor in a jerky motion, but not so fast the pup can’t reach it.
-When he bites the toy for the first time, some of the food oozes out into his mouth.
+When he licks or bites the toy for the first time, some of the food oozes out into his mouth.
 This will tend to increase his interest and he’ll want to hold onto the toy.
 You can buy or make your own (more information is below).

-- Drop the tug – when the dog is pulling hard, just hold on by a finger and move in the direction he’s going, then drop it altogether.
+- Drop the tug sometimes – when your dog is pulling hard, handicap yourself by holding on with just one finger.
+Let him pull the tug, then drop it altogether to let him win.
 Gasp like it was an accident, then pretend to try to grab it again.
 If your dog never wins the game, it’s not as fun and may be stressful.

 - Don’t jerk up and down vertically, but rather, move the toy on the ground (or close to it), like a horizontal figure 8.
 This will be less jarring to the dog’s neck.
 Bungee tugs help absorb the impact for you and your dog.

 - Play at your dog’s level – long handles are nice, so your hands are far away from the area the dog grabs with his teeth.
 If you are playing with a puppy, you can walk around without bending your back and the toy is still at the puppy’s eye level.